OutSystems/typedoc-plugin-markdown/README.md

 ## Usage

-The plugin provides an additional theme named 'markdown' that can be referenced by name:
+The plugin provides an additional 'markdown' theme that can be referenced by name:

 #### shell